Faculty Directory

 Rebecca A. Malouin, Ph.D., M.P.H., M.S.

-Director, Global Health Studies Program, College of Osteopathic Medicine
+Associate Dean for Global Health, College of Osteopathic Medicine

 Director, Canadian Studies, International Studies & Programs